 While FBA can help Amazon sellers simplify their ecommerce shipping processes, pricing for this service can be complex, variable, and expensive.

-Types of Amazon fulfillment methods
+Types of Amazon fulfilment methods

 Each of these Amazon shipping options has its own pros, cons, and pricing structures.

 Disclaimer: This article and the included calculator are meant to serve as an example of the fees Amazon FBA sellers may encounter.
 The fees discussed within for both FBA and ShipBob will vary depending on several factors, including a seller’s industry, products, seasonality, sales channels, order volume, and more.
 Rates and types of fees are subject to change.

 FBA is when a merchant ships its products directly to Amazon warehouses across the country for fulfilment.
 FBA products can sell quicker, but it’s the most expensive order fulfilment option out of the three method.
 Different fees such as long-term storage fees, warehousing fees, and fulfilment fees add up quickly for FBA sellers.

 Amazon FBA costs are dynamic, varying based on seasonality, the type and size of the items being stored and shipped, and a variety of other factors.
 Here is an example of current Amazon FBA fees (as of 11/2/2018).
 We’ll break down what each of these fees means below.

 Amazon FBA Fees table:

 |Monthly inventory storage (per cubic foot)||From $0.48 to $2.40 depending on season and size of item|

 |Long-term storage (per cubic foot) – 181 to 365 days||$3.45|